gudasergey/minlpe/README.md

 ![Demo](./demo.gif)

-### This project is developing thanks to

-- Sergey Guda
-- Alexandr Algasov
-- Alexander Guda

 ### If you like the software acknowledge it using the references below:

-S.A.Guda, A.S.Algasov, A.A.Guda Fast adaptive sampling with operation time control // Journal of Computational Science, in press.
+S.A.Guda, A.S.Algasov, V.I.Kolesnikov, A.V.Soldatov, V.V.Ilicheva Fast adaptive sampling with operation time control // Journal of Computational Science, in press.